 Check the YES! website to make sure we have not recently run a piece on the same topic you are proposing.

 Send us a pitch—not a finished draft.
 Usually two or three paragraphs are enough to let us know if your idea is something we want to pursue.
 The best pitches are packed with specific information, represent your writing style, and indicate the sources of information you intend to use.
 A working headline helps, and, if your story is timely, give us a news hook.

-Send electronic submissions to submissions [at] yesmagazine.org.
-Please send all attachments in either text or PDF format.
-If you are querying about a time-sensitive news story, please put the word "timely" in the subject line.
+Include your credentials, including relevant published clips.
+Email your pitch to submissions [at] yesmagazine.org with the word “PITCH” in the subject line.
+If you are querying about a time-sensitive news story, please put "timely" in the subject line too.